 Closing – completing the data creation/collection/encoding to satisfy the requirements of the project, phase or contractual obligations.

 Control - track, review, and orchestrate the progress and performance of the activities.

+These will be discussed in section 3.

 Areas

 The areas identify general headings which are or should be used in most projects most of the time.
-PMBOK and DMBOK provide lists of these areas in general erms.
+PMBOK and DMBOK provide lists of these areas in general terms.
+PMBOK uses the term Knowledge Areas while DMBOK currently uses the term Functions.
+This document uses the term Additional Information Areas.

 PMBOK Knowledge Areas